 - 1. Document the harassment: - a.
-Photograph and keep copies of any documentary evidence of harassment. - b.
-Keep a journal with detailed information on instances of sexual harassment.
-Note the dates, conversation, frequency of offensive encounters, etc. - c.
-Tell other people, including personal friends and co-workers, if possible. - If the harasser is a University of New Haven student or employee, report the harassment to the Title IX Coordinator, Caroline Koziatek (203.932.7479, ckoziatek@newhaven.edu) or Deputy Title IX Coordinator, Rebecca Johnson (203.932.7176, rjohnson@newhaven.edu) immediately.
+Photograph and keep copies of any documentary evidence of harassment. - Keep a journal with detailed information on instances of sexual harassment.
+Note the dates, conversation, frequency of offensive encounters, etc. - Tell other people, including personal friends and co-workers, if possible. - If the harasser is a University of New Haven student or employee, report the harassment to the Title IX Coordinator, Caroline Koziatek (203.932.7479, ckoziatek@newhaven.edu).